The Wabash Center Video Series

 The “I” That Teaches

-A new video project that invites senior scholars to talk about their teaching lives.
+A video project that invites senior scholars to talk about their teaching lives.
 These scholar-teachers candidly discuss how religious, educational, and family backgrounds inform their vocational commitments.
 Each video is a candid portrayal of their teaching persona.
 From the vantage point of a practiced teaching philosophy we get an intimate account of the value and art of teaching well.

 Featured Educators: (Links below go to our YouTube channel)